 The Greek word "dokimē"; from "dokimos": approved; comp. "dechomai": to receive, a quality of being approved as a result of testing; also translated: character, proven character.
 Endurance produces experience, and experience produces hope -(Romans 5:4).
 The saints glorified God through the experience (or: proof, experiment) of the ministry of other Christians in their regard -(2nd Corinthians 9:13).
 This word occurs "seven" times in the King James Bible, but is translated into English with four different words: Proof (3X), Experience (2X), Trial (1X), and Experiment (1X).
-This is an excellent example where the "Heptadic Design Feature is obscured by the fact that translators take into consideration other matters relating to context, grammar and linguistic factors to determine the appropriate English word.
+This is an excellent example where the "Heptadic: Design Feature is obscured by the fact translators take into consideration other matters of context, grammar, and linguistic factors to determine the appropriate English word.
+In previous chapters, I noted this because critics of the idea God has encoded His Word with specific Gematria (numerical value).
+This is similarly true of the next word below.

-The Greek word for "Testator" "diathemenos"; from "diatithemai" "διατίθεμαι" means to arrange, to dispose, which is from "dia": intensity, and "tithēmi": to place; literally: one who disposes.
-One who makes a testament, expressing his last will.
-For example: where there is a testament, the death of the testator must of necessity come in -(Hebrews 9:16); a testament never takes effect while the testator is alive -(vs. 17).
+The Greek word for "Testator" "diathemenos"; from "diatithemai" "διατίθεμαι" means to arrange, to dispose, which is from "dia": intensity, and "tithēmi": to place; literally: one who disposes One who makes a testament, expressing his last will - Where there is a testament, the death of the testator must of necessity come in -(Hebrews 9:16); a testament never takes effect while the testator is alive -(vs. 17).
 The Greek word occurs "seven" times in the KJV Bible, but appears in English by three different words: Make (3X), Testator (2X), and Appoint (2X).